margoemont/margoemont.github.io/about/index.md

 ### _Service_

 - **Human Cell Atlas Adipose Network**
- Presented on behalf of the adipose network at international consortium meeting, deeply involved with adipose network coordination and integration efforts.
+ Co-coordinator of Human Cell Atlas Adipose network.
+I presented on behalf of the adipose network at international consortium meeting, and with a colleague lead the adipose network coordination and integration efforts.
 - **Ad hoc Reviewer**
- Individually: _Nature Communications_, _Current Opinions in Genetics and Development,Journal of Nutritional Biochemistry_, _Reviews in Endocrine and Metabolic Disorders, Surgery for Obesity and Related Diseases_
+ Individually: _Nature Communications_, _Current Opinions in Genetics and Development_,_Journal of Nutritional Biochemistry_, _Reviews in Endocrine and Metabolic Disorders_, _Surgery for Obesity and Related Diseases_
 With mentor: _Nature_, _Cell_, _Nature Medicine_, _Cell Metabolism_, _Nature Metabolism_, _Journal of Clinical Investigation_, _PNAS_, _Cell Reports_, _Genes and Development_, _Molecular Metabolism_.

 - **Poster Judge**